typelevel/cats-effect/docs/tutorial.md

 ### Intro to fibers
 A fiber carries an `F` action to execute (typically an `IO` instance).
-Fibers are like 'light' threads, meaning they can be used in a similar way than threads to create concurrent code.
+Fibers are like 'light' threads, meaning they can be used in a similar way as threads to create concurrent code.
 However, they are _not_ threads.
 Spawning new fibers does not guarantee that the action described in the `F` associated to it will be run if there is a shortage of threads.
 Internally cats-effect uses thread pools